atandon/lazyretina/README.md

 * Pages load with the appropriate high-res image
 * Supports \<img> and background images
 * Easier to handle callbacks on and before image load
+* Written in plain JS, not reliant on any third-party library

 ## How to use?